Lyon & Healy: History

+In the 1960s, Lyon & Healy introduced a smaller lever harp, the Troubadour, a 36-string harp marketed to beginners with rent-to-buy options and group classes.
+This harp stands 65.5 in, and weighs 17 kg.
+Much later, they introduced the Ogden, which is a bit smaller, but has 37 strings, and then the Prelude, which is considerably larger, and styled more like a pedal harp.
+Between the Troubadour and Ogden models, there was an Egan model, but it was discontinued.

 In the late 1970s, Steinway & Sons (then owned by CBS) purchased Lyon & Healy and soon after closed all retail stores, which sold sheet music and musical instruments, to focus on harp production.

 By 1985, Lyon & Healy also made folk harps, also known as Irish harps, which are even smaller than the Troubadour.
 The "Shamrock model folk harp" has 34 strings.
 It stands 55 in tall with its legs.
 The legs can be removed so the player can hold the instrument lap—style on the knees.
 It weighs about 10 kg.
 It features Celtic designs on the soundboard.
 An Irish or folk harp player is sometimes called a harper rather than harpist.

 DePaul University now owns the Wabash building.
 Lyon & Healy harps are still in Chicago, Illinois, at 168 North Ogden Avenue.
 The building was once home to the recording studios of Orlando R. Marsh.
+They are in the process of moving to a new building farther west of the Chicago Loop.

 Craftsmanship

 Wood in harp construction varies by instrument, but Sitka Spruce (Picea sitchensis) is the most common soundboard wood.
 Various Lyon & Healy guitars, mandolins, and many other instrument types reside in major musical instrument museums in the U.S. and Europe.

 Lyon and Healy now primarily manufactures four types of harps—the lever harp, petite pedal harp, semi-grande pedal harp, and concert grand harp.
 They also make limited numbers of special harps called concert grands.
 Lyon & Healy makes electric lever harps in nontraditional colors such as pink, green, blue, and red.